dekmac/TimeCraft/.github/instructions/development_guidelines.instructions.md

 # TimeCraft Development Guidelines

+Always reason over the change you've been asked to make, plan what you're going to do and take the actions you need to take step by step.

 ## 🚀 Golden Rules

 These are **non-negotiable** coding standards that must be followed in this project.